AbhishekKumar-0311/PythonAtWork/scripts/1_Basic_Concepts/1_Overview/2_Overview_Statement_Indentation_Comments.md

                     perfect example of
                     multi-line comments"""

         Docstring in Python
             Docstring is short for documentation string.

             It is a string that occurs as the first statement in a module, function, class, or method definition.
             We must write what a function/class does in the docstring.

             Triple quotes are used while writing docstrings.
-        Docstring is available to us as the attribute __doc__ of the function.
+            Docstring is available as the attribute __doc__ of the function.

                 >>> print(double.__doc__)
+                Here double is the user-defined function.